-It starts as a thin brown line.
-Left alone, the rust creeps back beneath the factory finish, lifting and peeling it as it advances.
-A tidemark at the gutter edge becomes a band of flaking steel, and in time the sheet end loses the thickness it needs to hold a fixing or shed water cleanly.
+It usually starts as a thin brown line.
+Ignore it, and that rust will creep under the factory finish, lifting and peeling it back as it goes.
+What began as a little tidemark at the gutter edge soon becomes a band of flaking steel.
+Eventually, the sheet end loses its thickness, and then it can’t hold a fixing or shed water properly anymore.
+That’s why planned maintenance and catching issues early is so important.

-Treat it early and the numbers stay small
+Act early and the repair costs stay manageable

-Caught in its early stages, cut edge corrosion is a localised repair.
-The affected edges are mechanically prepared back to sound metal, treated with a rust-inhibiting system, and sealed with a flexible corrosion-resistant coating, with lap joints bridged where needed.
-The rest of the roof stays untouched and the building stays in use throughout.
+Catch cut edge corrosion early, and it’s a localised repair.
+We’ll prepare the affected edges back to sound metal, treat them with a rust-inhibiting system, and then seal everything with a flexible, corrosion-resistant coating.
+If needed, we’ll bridge the lap joints.
+The rest of the roof stays untouched, and you can keep using the building throughout the work.

-Wait, and the job changes character.
-Once rust has travelled deep into the laps or perforated the sheet ends, you are pricing sheet replacement, access for strip-and-refit, and possibly internal repairs from water that has already found a way in.
-The earlier the edges are stabilised, the smaller the job, which is why an inspection at the first sign of staining is worth far more than it costs.
-Signs you can often spot from ground level:
+Wait too long, and it’s a completely different job.
+Once rust has worked deep into the laps or perforated the sheet ends, you’re looking at replacing sheets, the access costs for strip-and-refit, and probably internal repairs from water that’s already found a way in.
+The sooner those edges are stabilised, the smaller the bill.
+That’s why an inspection at the first sign of staining is usually money well spent.
+You can often spot the signs from the ground:

 - Brown staining or streaks along the gutter line